edgeware/v2l-example-scheduler/README.md

 ## Compatibility

-Currently, this server works towards `ew-vod2cbm` version 0.10.
+This example scheduler should work towards all versions of `ew-vod2cbm`.
-It is assumed to be at
-`localhost:8090`, but another address can be set in the `main.go` file.
+The `ew-vod2cbm` server is assumed to be at `localhost:8090`, but another address, can be set in the `main.go` file.
 The `ew-vod2cbm` must have access to the `assets` directory.
+The path is set in the `main.go` file.
+The default is a local directory named `assets`, but one could instead use another directory or an HTTP location.

-The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with what is to be generated.
+The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with that template (for more about compatibility, check the documentation for `ew-vod2cbm`).

 ## How to run the program

 You need to have an `ESB-3015/ew-vod2cbm` server running at `localhost:8090`.
-It needs a config file, which currently (v0.8) needs a value for `defaultGopDurMS`.
-Such a config file is provided as `ew-vod2cbm-config/config_2s_gops.json`.
+It does not need a config file, since everything it needs is sent via HTTP from this scheduler.

-To run the program you need `go` installed.
+To compile the program you need `go` installed.
 You can also get a compiled binary that you can run on any platform.

 The project has no dependencies on other repos, so the binary can be built by simply running